128technology/docs/docs/config_lacp.md

 The LAG is created by defining a device interface as a `bond`.
 The `bond` interface is configured with a network-interface.
 Members of the `bond` are configured as ethernet device interfaces, and have the `parent-bond` setting defined as the `bond` device interface. `bond` members (the device interfaces) are not allowed to be configured with their own network-interfaces.

-Keep in mind the following LAG/LACP requirements:
+LAG/LACP has the following requirements:

 - LAG/LACP must be configured on the devices on each end of the link.
 - A `bond` must have between 1 and 8 members.
 Members are device-interface's that reference the `bond` interface as their `parent-bond`.